 Focusing a piece of content on one keyword or phrase is the best way to get it to rank in search results.
 Of course, there are other aspects of SEO that matter a lot too, but using a focus keyword sets your content up for initial success.

 Do I Need a Focus Keyword for SEO?

 When Google’s crawler looks at your page or post, you want it to see that your content supports one topic (or keyword phrase).
 Don’t confuse Google by writing about more than one topic in one piece of content!
 Using a focus keyword can help you keep this from happening.

 You’ll have the best chance of ranking for your keyword phrase in Google search if you follow all of the best practices for using focus keywords.
 Keep reading to find out what those are!

-How to Find the Perfect Focus Keyword
+How to Choose the Right Focus Keyword

-Here’s how to find the perfect focus keyword for your next article:
+Here’s how to find the perfect focus keyword for your next article.

 Use a Keyword Research Tool

 Before you start writing, you need to find out what your audience is typing into search.
 To do that, use your keyword research tool of choice.
 There are a lot to choose from!
 We recommend Semrush (free or paid), Ahrefs Keyword Generator, Ubersuggest, or WordStream.

 For this example, let’s say you sell used musical instruments.
 A big part of your audience is parents looking for a used instrument for their child, who’s just starting out.
 You want to write an article targeting those parents about the best instruments for kids.